 My wish was a dangerous miscalculation too, because all my life I have underestimated the feminine, and its secret theatres of power and influence.
 The ones still carefully hidden in this public dialogue about the innate goodness of female empowerment and the need for gender equality and opportunity, regardless of the merit and nature of the individual.

-Because a problem with this rhetoric is that it does not solve the problems of fairness, merit, and opportunity.
-It provides a veil for female bullying, pack tactics and cruelty, it irritates a gender problem, and does not assist society or individuals to fulfill their best fates and virtues.
+Because a problem with this rhetoric is that it does not solve the problems of fairness, virtue, and opportunity.
+It provides a veil for female bullying, pack tactics and cruelty.
+It irritates a gender problem, and does not assist society or individuals to fulfill their best fates and qualities.

 The Ace card in the deck of modern women has not been replaced by the wiser female archetypes of leadership or mercy since the liberation movement achieved its aims – it has become a sharper, fiercer, more ruthlessly pursued trump card in the hidden tarot of how women’s power really works.